Responsible Executive: Executive Vice President for Student Success; Executive Director of Organizational Culture and Enrichment

 - Directory information;

-- Disclosure to an alleged victim of any crime of violence, as that term is defined in Section 16 of Title 18, United States Code, of the results of any disciplinary proceeding conducted by the college against the alleged perpetrator of the crime with respect to that crime.
+- Disclosure to an alleged victim of any crime of violence, as that term is defined in Section 16 of Title 18, United States Code, of the results of any disciplinary proceeding conducted by Motlow State against the alleged perpetrator of the crime with respect to that crime; and

-- A record of access shall be maintained by the institution reflecting all individual agencies or organizations having requested or obtained access to a student’s education records and specifying the legitimate interest of the party obtaining the information; this record shall be available to the student.
+- A record of access shall be maintained by Motlow State reflecting all individual agencies or organizations having requested or obtained access to a student’s education records and specifying the legitimate interest of the party obtaining the information.
+This record will be kept in the Motlow State Admissions & Records office, and shall be available to the student.

 Leadership Council Approved: November 10, 2008